nalcorg/nalcorg/docs/correspondence.md

 ### Sender Information
 <kbd>![sender-information1](img/NALC/New/4.png)</kbd>

-Here you can see the Sender Information form page, with textboxes for Sender Name, Street Address, City, State, Zipcode, and Branch
+Here you can see the Sender Information form page, with text boxes for Sender Name, Street Address, City, State, Zipcode, and Branch

 <kbd>![sender-information2](img/NALC/New/5.png)</kbd>